Jorgemucisalumfilho/cli/README.md

 See the manual Criptomoeda for setup and usage instructions.

-## Contributing
+ Contributing

-If anything feels off, or if you feel that some functionality is missing, please check out the [contributing page][contributing].
-There you will find instructions for sharing your feedback, building the tool locally, and submitting pull requests to the project.
+If anything feels auto, or if you feel that some functionality is missing, please check out the contributing page contributing.
+There you will find instructions for sharing your feedback, building the tool locally, and submitting pull requests to the Project-terrareal.

 <!-- this anchor is linked to from elsewhere, so avoid renaming it -->
 ## Installation